MirabalElizabeth/plant-humanities-summer-program/strawberry/README.md

 	   caption="Paintings by Vicente Albán, 1783, Museo de América, Spain.">
 <param ve-compare
                src="wc:India_en_traje_de_gala.jpg">

+Only in *Yapanga de Quito con el trage [sic] que usan esta clase de mugeres [sic] que tratan de agradar*, Albán chooses to depict the strawberry plant growing on the ground.
+He identifies the plant with the letter "G" and delineates it as "A small tree that produces strawberries, resembling those from Spain but much thicker and sweeter[^24]."
+As Daniela Bleichmar eloquently elucidated, the description indicates that the audience for these works was one unversed in the American products and that Mutis probably commissioned them as a patronage gift for a colonial Iberian institution such as the Natural History Cabinet.
 Strawberries are cultivated by planting certified, disease-free plants in a sunny location with well-drained soil.
-Proper spacing, soil preparation, and maintenance are crucial for healthy growth and abundant fruit production.
+Proper spacing, soil preparation, and maintenance are crucial for healthy growth and abundant fruit production[^25].
 <param ve-compare
 	   src="wc:A_fruiting_%E2%80%9CIngram%27s_Frogmore_Late_Pine%E2%80%9D_strawberry_plant_(Fr_Wellcome_V0044427.jpg"
                caption="Twins">